arrow-left

 If you want your workflow to be available to both WDL and CWL communities, you can use conversion tools to aid in the process.
 It is best practice to review if the conversion was correctly done.

-If you are interested in using Docker on your High-Performance Compute cluster, you may find the Singularity tool helpful.
+If you are interested in using Docker on your High-Performance Compute cluster, you may find the tool helpful.